Saturday, October 27, 2012

 1/2 cup or so of shredded vegan mozzarella

-To serve: your favorite vegan parmesan (Galaxy is our favorite)
+To serve: your favorite vegan parmesan (Go Veggie! is our favorite)

 salt and freshly-ground black pepper to taste

-OPTIONAL: 2 President's Choice (made by Gardein) PC Blue Menu The World's Best Meatless Seasoned Chicken Breast (a Canadian brand) OR Gardein "Chick'n Filets", browned in a little olive oil and cut into thin strips (Alternatives: my cutlets or Crispy Marinated Tofu from my newest book, World Vegan Feast (or "Breast of Tofu" i my other books), or Soy Curls, or whatever is your favorite chicken sub.)
+OPTIONAL: 2 President's Choice (made by Gardein) PC Blue Menu The World's Best Meatless Seasoned Chicken Breast (a Canadian brand) (Alternatives: my cutlets from my newest book, World Vegan Feast (or "Breast of Tofu" in my other books or at this link), or Soy Curls, or whatever is your favorite chicken sub.)

 Put a big pot of salted water on to boil for the pasta.
 When the water boils, add the pasta and cook for 9-10 minutes, or until al dente.
 Drain and set aside.
 NOTE: you can be preparing the rest of the dish while the water boils and the pasta cooks.